 Heart disease is the leading killer of men and women in the United States.
 Unfortunately, women carry an extra burden.

-“Women have risk factors that men do not, and they are also more likely to be underdiagnosed,” said Deepa Raghunathan, MD, cardiologist with UT Physicians Multispecialty – The Heights and assistant professor in the Department of Internal Medicine at McGovern Medical School at UTHealth Houston.
+“Women have risk factors that men do not, and they are also more likely to be underdiagnosed,” said Deepa Raghunathan, MD, cardiologist with UT Physicians Multispecialty – The Heights and assistant professor of internal medicine at McGovern Medical School at UTHealth Houston.
 “However, you’re still in control, and with education and prevention, heart disease doesn’t have to be in your future.”

-In recognition of “National Wear Red Day” on Feb.
-4, the doctor explained the three biological risk factors women need to know and the actions they need to take.
+In recognition of “National Wear Red Day” in February, the doctor explains the three biological risk factors women need to know and the actions they need to take.

 Risk Factor 1: Pregnancy